foysalit/jekyll-jarme-blog/_posts/2016-08-18-how_jarme_is_built.md

 Ionic 2 was really easy to dive in even though the syntax and everything is very different from v1.
 I really have to give it to the ionic team for their astonishing work on the documentation.
 There wasn't a thing that I couldn't find in the docs.
 They also have a [great slack team](https://ionic-worldwide.slack.com) if you want more hands on help from the community members.

 Initially, I picked es6 but soon, the ionic team abandoned support for es6 so I had to move the whole app over to typescript, which was a bit annoyingly repetitive task but a lot easier than I thought it would be.
 Typescript is not that bad to work with either.
 I kind of miss the flexibility of typeless plain ol' .js but having a type system also made it easier to debug and maintain.

+Also, there is a really nice angular1 token auth package built for devise token auth.
+However, it's not compatible with angular2 at the time of writing this post.
+So I had to built an auth module from scratch as angular2 service.
+It was really fun and learned a lot about authentication and security in general.

 ## Server